lextoumbourou/notes/notes/permanent/convex-hull.md

 The **Convex Hull** is the smallest polygon that contains a set of points.

 Think of some nails poking out of a board.
-If you place a rubber band around all nails, the **Convex Hull** would be the polygon shape the rubber band makes.
+If you place a rubber band around all nails, the polygon shape the rubber band makes is the convex hull.

 ![](../_media/convex-hull.png)